Investigating the role of nuclear parameters in Neutron Star oscillations: a model comparison: Results

 The M-R relations for the EoS posteriors have been plotted in Figure~\ref{fig:MR_posterior_MM} after applying both $\chi$EFT and Astro constraints.
 We observe that the posterior mass-radius curves are compatible with the $2$-$\sigma$ contours of the recent NICER observational data for pulsars J0740, J0030, and J0437~\cite{Rutherford_2024}.
 The posterior mass-radius relations are also compatible with $M$-$R$ contours of GW170817 event. \\

-We obtain the correlation matrix among nuclear parameters and NS observables for MM after following the description in Sec.~\ref{sec:Pearson_corr}.
+We obtain the correlation matrix among nuclear parameters and NS observables for MM after following the description in Section~\ref{sec:Pearson_corr}.
 The correlation matrices after applying only $\chi$EFT filter and after applying both the filters are shown in Figures~\ref{fig: MM_xEFT_corr} and \ref{fig: MM_xEFT_Astro_corr} respectively.
 The correlation matrix for MM shows that the parameters $J_{sym}$ and $L_{sym}$ are strongly correlated ($0.66$ after passing both filters).
 The parameters $L_{sym}$ and $K_{sym}$ are weakly correlated in both matrices.
 They show a moderate correlation with the NS observables of $1.4 M_{\odot}$.
 This correlation decreases for $2M_{\odot}$ NS observables. $Q_{sat}$ is moderately correlated with the NS observables of mass $2M_\odot$.
 It is expected as $Q_{sat}$ affects the high-density behaviour much compared to the other higher-order parameters.
 There is a weak correlation between $n_{sat}$ and $J_{sym}$ $(0.3)$ after applying only $\chi$EFT filter, and it decreases after applying the Astro filter.
 Strong correlations are observed between $n_{sat}$ and NS observables ($R$, $\Lambda$, and $f-$mode frequency) after applying $\chi$EFT filter.
 However, these correlations become moderate after applying the Astro filter.
 The $f-$mode frequency shows comparatively strong correlation with $n_{sat}$ than the radius and tidal deformability.
-The Landau effective mass ($m^*_L/m$) and its isospin mass splitting ($\Delta m^*_L/m$) at saturation are not correlated with the other nuclear parameters as well as with the NS observables. \\
+The Landau effective mass ($m^*_L/m$) and its isospin mass splitting ($\Delta m^*_L/m$) at saturation are not correlated with the other nuclear parameters as well as with the NS observables.
+Note that, we only admit those EoSs in the posterior that simultaneously satisfy the minimal physics conditions (positive symmetry energy and causality for all densities up to $n_{max}$, the central density corresponding to the heaviest observed neutron star with mass $M=2.01M_\odot$) along with the aforementioned constraints.
+For the posterior, we have checked that the value of $n_{max}$ typically lies in the range $3-4n_{sat}$. \\